 Like its cousins, Sildenafil (Viagra) and Tadalafil (Cialis), Vardenafil is what is known as a PDE5 Inhibitor.
-PDE5 Inhibitors increase blood flow to the penis by encouraging the relaxation of muscles within the organ which restrict blood flow, which leads to erection.
+PDE5 inhibitors increase blood flow to the penis by encouraging the relaxation of muscles within the organ which restrict blood flow, which leads to an erection.

 What Causes an Erection?

-To put it simply, an erection occurs when blood flow is encouraged to the penis and blood outflow is restricted, producing a ballooning effect which leads directly to erection.
-Blood vessels leading to the penis, in the Corpus Cavernosum, dilate, which leads blood to enter the penis more quickly, and veins which draw blood away from the penis undergo vasoconstriction.
+To put it simply, an erection occurs when blood flow is encouraged to the penis, and blood outflow is restricted, producing a ballooning effect that leads directly to an erection.
+Blood vessels leading to the penis, in the Corpus Cavernosum, dilate, which leads blood to enter the penis more quickly, and veins that draw blood away from the penis undergo vasoconstriction.

-In order for this process to take place, a man must experience stimulation which promotes the erection.
+For this process to take place, a man must experience stimulation, which promotes the erection.
 When a man experiences stimulation, it encourages the manufacture of nitric oxide by the organ, which then dissipates out through the penis.
-Nitric oxide is a powerful Vasodilator which encourages an enzyme known as Guanyl Cyclase to secrete cyclic. guanosine monophosphate, also known as cGMP.
+Nitric oxide is a powerful Vasodilator that encourages an enzyme known as Guanyl Cyclase to secrete cyclic. guanosine monophosphate, also known as cGMP.

 CGMP simultaneously promotes vasodilation to the penis and vasoconstriction from the penis, which hardens the penis.
 PDE5 is the mechanism by which erections dissipate.
 The longer than an erection persists, the more PDE5 is released, which ends the erection.